hanneskod/readme-tester/docs/basic_syntax.md

     echo "this code is validated";
     ```

+### Unknown attributes

+Attributes unknown to readmetester are simply skipped

+    // TODO commented out, should work once propper php8 attributes is used
+    ##[UnknownAttribute]
+    ```php
+    // The UnknownAttribute is skipped as it is not known
+    ```

 ## Hidden examples

 Sometimes you may need to set up an environment to create a context for your